Originally published 2020, updated September 2022

 Less so when going from 50% to 60%.
 If that marginal increase in savings rate makes your life miserable, then it would be a mistake for you.
 Everyone has to figure out their own “sweet spot”.
 This is a very personal consideration for everyone so I’m not saying what is right or wrong, I’m just illustrating the trade offs.

-2020 has provided a fascinating illustration of what is possible in terms of increasing your savings rate.
-The UK aggregate saving rate went from less than 5% to ~30% during lockdown as many more people discovered Monk Mode.
+2020 provided a fascinating illustration of what is possible in terms of increasing your savings rate.
+The total savings rate across the UK shot up from less than 5% to ~30% during lockdown as many more people discovered Monk Mode.

 What seems impossible for you right now may be possible for you in a few years time.
 Where attention goes, energy flows.
 Or something like that.

 What are your assumptions?

 Models are simplified versions of reality that illustrate important concepts.
 The assumptions that sit behind these illustrations are: